-Taiwan Creative Content Fest (TCCF): An annual summit for the Creatives
+Taiwan Creative Content Fest (TCCF): An Annual Summit for Creatives

 Nov-07-2022

-Taiwan Creative Content Fest (TCCF) 2022 is happening from November 3rd to 13th.
+Taiwan Creative Content Fest (TCCF) 2022 is happening from November 3-13

-This year, there will be four modules: "PITCHING", "MARKET", "INNOVATIONS" and "FORUM".
-This article will focus on the music collaboration in "INNOVATIONS" - citing the showcases as the highlight of TCCF with the motif "STEREO" - the audio/visual collaboration between the local’s promising content creators from November 11th - 13th.
+This year, there will be four modules: "PITCHING."
+"MARKET," "INNOVATIONS" and "FORUM."
+This article will focus on the music in "INNOVATIONS" and the audio/visual collaborations of promising local content creators from November 11t-13.

-Throughout the event, the showcases will be separated to three different stages in the Songshan Cultural and Creative Park.
-Including “Boundless Stage”- the arena stage at warehouse no.1 focusing on experimenting with latest technologies, installations and visual arts.
-“Fantasy Park”- an open-air stage at Baroque Garden captures slices of Taiwan’s youths’ daily life elements such as Live Podcasts, circuses, contemporary performance art and world music.
-And last, the “Exploration Stage” at Cultural and Creative Plaza is presenting the upcoming artists from different music genres such as rock, jazz, hip-hop, punk, Taiwanese Hokkien and the indigenous musics.
+Throughout the event, the showcases will have three stages at Songshan Cultural and Creative Park.
+"Boundless Stage” is the arena stage at warehouse No.1 focusing on experimenting with the latest technologies, installations and visual arts.
+“Fantasy Park” is an open-air stage at Baroque Garden and captures slices of daily life for Taiwan’s youths, such as live podcasts, circuses, contemporary performance art and world music.
+Last but not least is the “Exploration Stage” at Cultural and Creative Plaza, which presents upcoming artists from music genres such as rock, jazz, hip-hop, punk, Taiwanese Hokkien and Indigenous music.

-The performances below are picked by Taiwan Beats’ editorial team.
+The performances below have been picked out by Taiwan Beats’ editorial team.

 11/11